doniaa3710/github-tutorial/README.md

 3. `cd filename` - goes into your file
 4. `git init` - initalizes git in the directory

-**SSH key:** stands for secure shell and establishes a secure connection between your computer and GitHubcd
+**SSH key:** stands for secure shell and establishes a secure connection between your computer and GitHub